The Character Theory of a Complex Group: Introduction

-We continue with a discussion of centers and abelianizations of associative algebra objects in closed symmetric monoidal $\infty$-categories, following \cite{BFN} to which we refer for more details.
-This is a general version of the approach to topological Hochschild homology developed in \cite{EKMM,shipley THH}.
+We briefly review the theory of Hochschild (co)homology of associative algebra objects in closed symmetric monoidal $\infty$-categories, following \cite{BFN} to which we refer for more details.
+This is an $\oo$-categorical version of the approach to topological Hochschild homology developed in \cite{EKMM,shipley THH}.